scrivo/highlight.php/README.md

 ### Automatic Language Detection Mode

 Alternatively you can use the automatic detection mode, which highlights your code with the language the library thinks is best.
+It is highly recommended you explicitly choose the language or limit the number of languages to automatically detect to reduce the number of inaccuracies.

-> **Warning:** You must supply a list of languages that the `Highlighter` will pick from.
-This occurs in a brute force fashion and the language with the most accurate result will be selected.
-This is extremely inefficient as you supply more languages and may not always be 100% accurate.
+> **Warning:** Auto-detection occurs in a brute force fashion and the language with the most accurate result will be selected.
+This is extremely inefficient as you supply more languages and may not always be 100% accurate if similar languages are configured.
->
-> It is highly recommended you explicitly choose the language or limit the number of languages to automatically detect to reduce the number of inaccuracies.

 ```php
 $hl = new \Highlight\Highlighter();